ccarlos-shanley/Probiotic_prediction/README.md

 Data was obtained from: ftp://ftp.microbio.me/AmericanGut/ag-April-26-2017/07-taxa.zip

-Dataset was manually curated to remove redundant variables, no fecal samplas and low variance data
+Dataset was manually curated to remove redundant and uninformative variables

 Need for probiotic was defined based on the ratio between Firmicutes and Bacteroidetes.